 Saints, this was good.

 She placed her utensils down after savoring the taste and glanced up to find Carl still working on his steak.
 The clack of his fork against the glass plate echoed around the quiet hall.
 Instead of kicking Carl into etiquette as she had been expecting, Francis’s gaze remained fixated on Ricardo.
-Allen instead whispered to Carl, and the latter stopped, choked a bit on the large piece of steak he’d just swallowed, and straightened himself with watering eyes.
+Allen instead whispered to Carl.
+The latter stopped, choked a bit on the large piece of steak he’d just swallowed, and straightened himself with watering eyes.

 Francis returned the smile cordially.
 “I appreciate your kindness, Mr. Ricardo.
 And as always, we are glad that you’ve invited us to such an important meeting.”